Technology product names are a rich vein of terrible writing.

 Even if you go to HP's product ranges, can you (without looking at a website) tell the difference between a Pressario, a ProLiant and a PhotoSmart?
 One is a range of laptops, the next a range of servers and the last is a range of printers.
 To a Martian with a degree in English these names would be interchangeable.
 A Pressario printer: "sounds good" he'd murmur.
 A PhotoSmart projector: "good for PowerPoint."

 HP's only good name, the iPaq came from Compaq where the name made more sense.
 I'd be interested to know if iPaq predated iPod or vice versa.

 (As an aside, I once had an HP PR person tell me with awe in his voice that the new iPaq was made from plastics that were almost as good as a BMW dashboard.
 As if this was the best thing about the product.
 I remember when the HP name was synonymous with good engineering and incredible industrial design.
 My HP200LX palmtop from the mid-nineties is still working fine, was incredibly powerful and advanced for its day and is made from plastics that are better than a BMW dashboard.
 It shows that the naming problem goes back a few years, though.)

-Good product names take effort and the positioning around them takes good writing.
+Good project names take effort and the positioning around them takes good writing.
 The car industry has done this very well for a long time.
 For example, BMW's 3-Series is divided into levels that relate to engine size: 325, 330 etc. Contrast this with HP's top-of-the-line workstation (itself a category description that belies the underlying product), the xw9300.
 What does it mean?